Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Added REST APIs for node identification
 * Improved `qq` CLI commands

-## Qumulo Core 5.2.5.1
-{{page.varDownloadsRelnotes}}
-{% include note.html content="This release resolves an issue that we discovered in Qumulo Core 5.2.5." %}

-* Allowed clusters joined to Active Directory to use SAML 2.0 SSO
-* Added support for displaying NFSv4.1 quotas
-* Created a more balanced usage of free space on clusters after the addition of nodes
-* Improved the Qumulo Core Web UI
-* Added a flag to a `qq` CLI command
-* Fixed issues related to quotas and Alternative Data Streams

-## Qumulo Core 5.2.4
-{{page.varDownloadsRelnotes}}
-{{page.varNoPublicChanges}}

-## Qumulo Core 5.2.3
-{{page.varDownloadsRelnotes}}
-{{page.varNoPublicChanges}}

-## Qumulo Core 5.2.2
-{{page.varDownloadsRelnotes}}
-* Made improvements to the Qumulo Core Web UI on the NFS Exports and Role Management pages
-* Adjusted the Qumulo REST API endpoint `/v1/smb/sessions` and the corresponding `qq` CLI command
-* Fixed an issue that occurs during NFSv4.1 failover
-* Fixed an issue that prevents a cluster from forming due to an incorrect HDD-SSD ratio.

-## Qumulo Core 5.2.1
-{{page.varDownloadsRelnotes}}
-* Added over-the-wire encryption to NFSv4.1 with Kerberos
-* Improved performance for SMB Find requests
-* Added an optional Web UI login banner
-* Removed `/v1/upgrade/` endpoints
-* Fixed an issue on the NFS Exports page.

 ## Qumulo Core 5.2.0.2 (Quarterly)
 {{page.varDownloadsRelnotes}}
 * Enabled local trustees for NFSv4.1 with Kerberos